DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 \hline \end{tabularx} \caption{Iteration 5 - Removal of vector usage}
 \label{tab:iter5} \end{table}

-Table \ref{tab:iter5} presents the results of iteration 5, in which vector structure were removed in favor of fixed-size integer types `uint32_t` and `uint64_t`.
+Table \ref{tab:iter5} presents the results of iteration 5, in which the original vector structure was removed in favor of utilizing fixed-size integer types `uint32_t` and `uint64_t`.
 This iteration led to an extremely efficient implementation that approaches the physical execution limits of the Teensy 4.1.
 Due to the removal of `std::vector`, this implementation is limited by the available integer sizes of the MCU, and could as such only be tested with at most 64 bits.
 The ramifications of this will be discussed in more detail in Section 7.
-However, the results remain inconsistent—while the average is low, individual measurements vary, indicating that the implementation does not yet achieve stable execution at the architectural limit.
+However, the results remain inconsistent -- while the average execution speed is low, individual measurements vary, indicating that the implementation does not yet achieve stable execution at the architectural limit.

 \vspace{1em} \begin{table}[H] \centring
 \begin{tabularx}{\columnwidth}{|>{\centering\arraybackslash}X|>{\centering\arraybackslash}X|}